If you bake sourdough, you've probably been told this sentence at least once:

 Stop Treating Discard Like Trash

-When discard piles up, it’s telling you something specific: Your starter is larger than your needs.
+When discard piles up, it is telling you something specific: Your starter is larger than your needs.

 Once you stop treating feeding as a ritual and start treating it as a calculation, sourdough becomes cheaper, calmer, and far more predictable.

-You don’t need more discard recipes.
+You do not need more discard recipes.
 You need a starter that fits your life.